bottlerocket-os/bottlerocket/README.md

 Bootstrap containers are very similar to normal host containers; they come with persistent storage and with optional user data.
 Unlike normal host containers, bootstrap containers can't be treated as `superpowered` containers.
+However, bootstrap containers do have additional permissions that normal host containers do not have.
-However, these containers have access to the underlying root filesystem on `/.bottlerocket/rootfs`.
+Bootstrap containers have access to the underlying root filesystem on `/.bottlerocket/rootfs` as well as to all the devices in the host, and they are set up with the `CAP_SYS_ADMIN` capability.
+This allows bootstrap containers to create files, directories, and mounts that are visible to the host.

 Bootstrap containers are set up to run after the systemd `configured.target` unit is active.
 The containers' systemd unit depends on this target (and not on any of the bootstrap containers' peers) which means that bootstrap containers will not execute in a deterministic order
 The boot process will "wait" for as long as the bootstrap containers run.